Superreplication under Model Uncertainty in Discrete Time: Medial Limits

 \section{Medial Limits}

 In this section, we state some properties of Mokobodzki's medial limit (cf.~\cite{Meyer.73} or \cite[Nos.~X.3.55--57]{DellacherieMeyer.88}), whose use in the framework of model uncertainty was first introduced in~\cite{Nutz.11int}.
 In a nutshell, a medial limit is a Banach limit that preserves (universal) measurability and commutes with integration.
 Medial limits are usually constructed by a transfinite induction that uses the Continuum Hypothesis (the axiom that $\aleph_1=\card \R$).
-In fact, it is known that medial limits exist under weaker hypotheses (e.g., Martin's Axiom, which is compatible with the negation of the Continuum Hypothesis), cf.~\cite[538S]{Fremlin.08}, but not under ZFC alone \cite{Larson.09}.
+We recall that the Continuum Hypothesis is independent of ZFC.
+In fact, it is known that medial limits exist under significantly weaker hypotheses (e.g., Martin's Axiom, which is compatible with the negation of the Continuum Hypothesis), cf.~\cite[538S]{Fremlin.08}, but not under ZFC alone \cite{Larson.09}.
 In the remainder of the paper, we assume that medial limits exist\footnote{In fact, we see little reason not to follow the advice of Dellacherie and Meyer~\cite{DellacherieMeyer.78} and ``adopt the Continuum Hypothesis with the same standing as the Axiom of Choice.''}.
 Moreover, since there are then many medial limits, we choose one and denote it by $\limmed$.
 It works as follows.

 If $\{x_n\}_{n\geq1}$ is a bounded sequence of real numbers, $\limmed x_n$ is a number between $\liminf x_n$ and $\limsup x_n$, and if $\{f_n\}_{n\geq1}$ is a uniformly bounded sequence of random variables on a measurable space $(\Omega,\cF)$, $f=\limmed f_n$ is defined via $f(\omega):=\limmed f_n(\omega)$.
 The first important property of the medial limit is that $f$ is then universally measurable; i.e., measurable with respect to the $\sigma$-field